killergerbah/asbplayer/README.md

 `Ctrl+Shift+F` (default bind) will show detected subtitle tracks for streaming video.
 Below are the sites where automatic subtitle detection is supported:
 1. Netflix (on main /watch url)
 2. Youtube (on main /watch url)

-`Ctrl+Shift+F` also allows you to choose an empty subtitle track to allow you to mine streaming video without subtitles.
+`Ctrl+Shift+F` also allows you to choose an empty subtitle track so that you can mine streaming video without subtitles.

 ### Keyboard shortcuts